moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

 ```

 ## 'Functional' CTEs

+'Functional' or 'logical' CTEs contain unique transformations used to generate the final product.

 - ☝🏻 Where performance permits, CTEs should perform a single, logical unit of work.
 - 👭🏻 Where possible joins should be done separately to calculations.
 This is to make the code neater, we expect the table each columns comes from to be referenced and therefore can make calculations overly complicated if a join is also being performed. (see example at the end of the section)